cubicmushroom/cqrs/README.md

 // 1.
 Create a PSR-3 logger
 $logger = new NullLogger(); // Replace with your PSR-3 logger

 // 2.
-Set up message bus with middleware
+Create Middleware dependencies
 $messageIdFactory = new UlidMessageIdFactory();

 // 3.
 Create middleware instances